 Kent’s Schools Linking Programme is managed by EDIT ( the Equality Diversity Inclusion Team) , which sits within The Education People.
 The programme was first launched in 2010 through the KCC Schools Website (KELSI) and continues to provide fabulous opportunities to Kent schools.
 We are now recruiting schools for Linking in 2022-23; generating a sense of togetherness with other children and connecting children to build their confidence in contact with others.
 We see clear evidence that the Linking Programme positively impacts on the pupils’ understanding of individual identity and the importance of not making assumptions about people they don’t know.

-Although our linking over the last two years was cut short due to these unprecedented times, a few very successful linking visits had taken place.
+Although some of our linking over the last few years was cut short, a few very successful linking visits have still taken place.
 Notably one which was held on the Kent University Campus.
 Many of the children hadn’t considered attending university as a possible future pathway, some had no idea of what a university was.
 However, during the, visit two groups of pupils were discussing how they would be quite interested in going onto college or university when they left secondary school, with one child stating: ‘My dad won’t want me to go to university, but I’m going to tell him it’s great.’

 Hartley Primary Academy and Dartford Primary Academy bravely involved 4 classes in their school visit, this was meticulously planned with a carousel of forest school activities; including orienteering, art work depicting the similarities between the two schools and linking, making s’mores, photographing letters in each schools’ names found in the environment, building the tallest twig tower.